 There’s no one-size-fits-all for a metabolically healthy diet.
 How we each respond to food goes beyond the macronutrient content of the food itself.
-You might respond well to bananas and have a big spike when you eat rice, while someone else may have the opposite response.
+You might respond well to bananas and have a big spike in blood glucose when you eat quinoa or brown rice, while someone else may have the opposite response.

 Individual differences, such as the composition of our gut microbiome, our micronutrient status, how well we sleep, exposure to stress, physical activity, and our genetics, can all contribute to those unique reactions.